 For co-op and condo living, a close look at the contract—including why it exists

 Alteration agreements recognize the reality of urban living: your neighbors are just a wall, ceiling, or floor away.
 What you choose to do in your renovation will affect their apartments and their lives over the duration of your project.
-This document prioritizes the greater good of the building over your desire for a new kitchen configuration, but it doesn’t mean that you can’t get that new layout—it just means that you have to be considerate of your fellow residents.
-Sweeten, a free service that matches homeowners with vetted general contractors, offers this document as the jumping-off point for your renovation’s building approval process.
+This document prioritizes the greater good of the building over your desire for a new kitchen configuration.
+However, it doesn’t mean that you can’t get that new layout.
+The document is there to give consideration to your fellow residents.
+We offer this outline as the jumping-off point for your renovation’s building approval process.

 What is usually included in an alteration agreement?

-SCOPE OF WORK: The document will request a scope of work from your architect or general contractor.
+The document will request a scope of work from your architect or general contractor.
 This, along with submitted plans, will be reviewed by the board and its architect.
 They may have questions for you.
 Our Sweeten contractors in NYC are experts in managing this board approval process.

-TIMELINE: Boards like to maintain the quality of life for other building residents over the course of your remodel.
+Boards like to maintain the quality of life for other building residents over the course of your remodel.
 One way is by restricting the hours of the day that a renovation is permitted.
 Usually, there cannot be loud noises prior to 10 a.m. or after 4 p.m.
 Sometimes the work is reserved for only certain months of the year.
-For example, Jiwoo tells us that in some apartments on Central Park West, for example, homeowners are only permitted to do renovation work in the summers.
+For example, Jiwoo tells us that in some apartments on Central Park West, homeowners are only permitted to do renovation work in the summers.

-Alteration agreements may include information on how long your project can take and require a penalty fee if you exceed that deadline.
+Alteration agreements may include information on how long your project can take.
+If the deadline is exceeded, sometimes a penalty fee is imposed.
 Sweeten general contractor Santiago shares that while many alteration agreements include this penalty, boards are often willing to extend the date or to provide a grace period.
 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

-Other agreements may dictate that only a certain number of renovations can be ongoing at any given time, so you may have to plan your date and wait for your neighbors to complete their projects before you can begin yours.
+Other agreements may dictate that only a certain number of renovations can be ongoing at any given time.
+As a result, you may have to plan your date and wait for your neighbors to complete their projects before you can begin yours.

-WET-OVER-DRY RULE: This is another key element to look for in an alteration agreement.
-If you’re hoping to move or enlarge your kitchen or bath into spaces previously designated as bedrooms or living rooms, you may run into challenges.
+This is another key element to look for in an alteration agreement.
+If you’re planning to move your bathroom or expand your kitchen into spaces previously designated as bedrooms or living rooms, you may run into challenges.
 Buildings often want to keep all the “wet” rooms in a vertical stack due to the possibility of leaks.
-Your architect can work with the board to explain how precautions will be taken to limit the possibility of leaks or noise from these rooms that might be disruptive to neighbors.
+However, your architect can work with the board to explain how precautions will be taken to limit the possibility of leaks or noise from these rooms that might be disruptive to neighbors.

 Is it worth submitting plans that request something that is expressly prohibited in the alteration agreement?

 The document provides the ground rules for your renovation.
-That said, depending on the character of your board and the management company, it might be worth raising a discussion on a reasonable point if you think that the agreement is outdated or does not reflect current practice.
+That said, it depends on the character of your board and the management company.
+Open a discussion on a reasonable point if you think that the agreement is outdated or does not reflect current practice.
 Examples could be the enforcement of the wet-over-dry rule or the prohibiting of a new HVAC system.
 The first person to ask is the property manager—if that person says no, it’s not worth wasting your time.

 What if there is no alteration agreement?